Manual on Independence, Impartiality and Integrity of Justice: A Thematic Compilation of International Standards, Policies and Best Practices

 The Manual represents an extraordinary commitment of time and effort by the Network judges who participated in this project.
 They undertook extensive independent research and editing, coming together periodically at the Institute to coordinate and collaborate on their work.
 We are deeply indebted to them for their commitment, skill, and insight both in the conceptualization and actualization of this project.

-Last update was made in April 2018.
+The last update was made in October 2018.
 Please if you have any suggestion of international standards which can be included in the Manual, let us know at firstname.lastname@example.org.

 An easy to use, interactive table of contents is available on the downloadable version of the document.